Lucha Libre USA

-Lucha Libre USA (LLUSA) was an American Lucha Libre promotion owned by Steven Ship.
-The promotion was most notable for producing the Lucha Libre USA: Masked Warriors television program, which initially aired on the MTV2 broadcast channel and chronicled the rise of Lucha Libre, Mexican-style wrestling, in the United States.
+Lucha Libre USA (LLUSA) was an American professional wrestling promotion owned by Steven Ship.
+The promotion was most notable for producing the Lucha Libre USA: Masked Warriors television program, which initially aired on the MTV2 broadcast channel and chronicled the rise of lucha libre wrestling style in the United States.
 The first episode was aired on July 16, 2010.
 The second season premiered October 1, 2011.
 On July 11, 2012 the remainder of season two began airing on Hulu with the final episode airing on October 3, 2012.

 History

 On July 16, 2010, Lucha Libre USA premiered season one of their flagship program Lucha Libre USA: Masked Warriors on MTV2.
 During season one Lucha Libre USA held TV tapings in multiple venues.

 On October 1, 2011, Lucha Libre USA began season 2 of Lucha Libre USA: Masked Warriors airing the first four episodes on MTV2 before bringing the series to Hulu where the remaining episodes were aired.

 After the cancellation of the Masked Warriors series by Hulu, the promotion continued to hold live events throughout the West Coast until its closure in 2013.